ManMetGames/ProgrammingEssentials/docs/Lessons/variables.md

 <br>
 <h2>Quick check!</h2>
-Let's have a quick check that you've got it so far!
+Before you move on to the next chapter, let's have a quick check that you've got it so far!
 <div class="question1container" data-correct-answer="B">
     <h3>Which is the correct line of code to declare and initialise a variable holding a value of 200?</h3>
     <form id="quizForm">